chloe4E/IronSkyDive/ReadMe.md

 Project is created with:
 * html
 * css

-## Inspiration
-This project is based on a guided exercice designed by @Ironhack

 ## Project Status
 Project is: _in progress_

 ## Room for Improvement
 ...

+## Acknowledgements
+This project is based on a guided exercice designed by @Ironhack